 Budget

 Non-electric fat bikes are fairly simple things.
 On the budget end of the spectrum, they are made from rigid aluminum frames, and they come with lower-end components that help keep the price down.
-This perfectly describes the Kona Wo, which, at $1,300, still gets the job done on the mellower terrain and lower speeds it was designed for.
+This perfectly describes the State 6061 Trail+ Fat Bike ($1,000), and the Kona Wo, which both still get the job done on the mellower terrain and lower speeds they were designed for.

 Mid-Tier